sigilante/duo/J-stdlib-text.md

     You may find the [`?~` wutsig](https://urbit.org/docs/hoon/reference/rune/wut#-wutsig) rune to be helpful.
 It tells you whether a value is `~` or not.
 (How would you do this with a regular `?:` wutcol?)

-The foregoing are, properly speaking, `list` operations.
-The follow, in contrast, are `tape`-specific operations:
+The foregoing are `list` operations.
+The following, in contrast, are `tape`-specific operations:

 - [`++crip`](https://urbit.org/docs/hoon/reference/stdlib/4b#crip) converts a `tape` to a `cord` (`tape`→`cord`).